hadiahameed85-netizen/PF-LAB-03-25k2039/README.md

 # MY INTRODuction
+_background
+  1. my name is ***hadia batool***,
-_my name is hadia batool, i am doing my baaachlors from FAST KARACHI in cyber security_ _i am passionate about p[rogramming, this is the field/carrer i always wanted to persue_
+  2. i am doing my baaachlors from FAST KARACHI in _cyber security_ *educational background
+  1. i am passionate about programming
+  2. this is the field/carrer i always wanted to persue